ShawnBeasleyOTRS/doc-installation/content/updating.rst

    You can update directly from any previous to the latest available patch level release.

 Updating from OTRS 6
-   You can update from any OTRS 6 patch level to the latest available OTRS 7 patch level release.
+   You can update from any OTRS 6 patch level release to the latest available OTRS 7 patch level release.

 Updating from OTRS 5 or earlier
    You cannot update from OTRS 5 or earlier directly to OTRS 7.
 Full updates to all available minor versions have to be made sequentially instead.
-For example, if you come from OTRS 4.0, you first have to perform a full update to OTRS 5, then to 6 and finally to OTRS 7.
+For example, if you come from OTRS 4, you first have to perform a full update to OTRS 5, then to OTRS 6 and finally to OTRS 7.

    .. seealso::